The Best Spray Paint for Glass (2023 Guide & Video For a Perfect Finish)

 “How do you permanently paint glass?”

 Using the right spray paint is key but you also want to use the right method of spray painting to ensure a smooth, even finish on your glassware that is also water-proof.

 To spray paint any type of glass, ceramic, or porcelain, wipe down the surface with rubbing alcohol to remove any dirt or adhesive on the surface of the glass that would prevent the paint from sticking.

 After the alcohol has dried, shake the spray paint can for about a minute.
-You can start spraying in light coats 15 minutes apart.
+You can start spraying the glass in light coats 15 minutes apart.

 IMPORTANT TIP: On the first coat, you will be tempted to get full coverage but don’t!
 That’s a recipe for drips.